asdsteven/cse-utils/README.md

 # cse-utils

 `cse` is a bash script.
-All other files just stores strings to be read by `cse`, for string-matching html responses.
+All other files just store strings to be read by `cse`, for string-matching html responses.

 ```
 Usage: